 Where Should You Send the Images?

-Once you have the images ready you need to email them at:
+Once you have the images ready you need to send them via email to:

 If you are already sure that your child has flat feet and needs a pair of supportive shoes then take a look at the selection below.

 The shoes below will help your child maintain a corrected foot position, distribute pressure evenly and provide support to the bottom of the feet and ankles.
-Disclosure: Keep in mind that we may receive commissions when you click our links and make purchases.
+Disclosure: Some links in this post may be affiliate links and we may receive a small commission (at no extra cost to you) when you click our links and make purchases.

-- Available in medium, wide, and extra wide feet
+- Fits children with medium, wide, or extra wide feet

 - Suede/mesh upper provides durability and breathability